ArduPilot/ardupilot_wiki/common/source/docs/common-baro-external.rst

 .. image:: ../../../images/baro-top-image.png
     :width: 450px

-Most flight controllers include a barometer directly on the flight controller but attaching an external barometer can be useful in order to place the barometer away from air pressure disturbances.
+Most autopilots include a barometer directly on the autopilot but attaching an external barometer can be useful in order to place the barometer away from air pressure disturbances.
 It can also allow monitoring the environmental or an internal component's temperature within a typical range of -40 - +85°C.

 .. warning::